Professor (Emeritus) Physical Therapy/Human Movement

 Certain testing procedures useful for vestibular testing, such as VEMPs, can be done quickly and are sometimes done by Chiropractic, Physical Therapy or Audiology practices who bill independently, but have no requirement for medical oversight.

 The problem here is that the quality of these procedures is extremely inconsistent.
 For example, we recently saw a neck VEMP done by a local physical therapy practice in Chicago, in which the p1 and n1 peaks were picked at 35 msec.
-Because the p1 peak occurs between 13 and 18 msec, it is very clear that these people not only had a major technical problem, but were also unaware of the basics of the procedure.
+Because the p1 peak occurs between 13 and 18 msec, it is very clear that these people were unaware of the basics of the procedure.

 Our suggestion here -- these tests should only be billable when ordered by an otologic physician.